hcorta/REW-electron-boilerplate/README.md

     ├── App.js
     └── index.js
 ```
-No configuration or complicated folder structures, just the files you need to build your app.
+No configuration needed along with the files you need to build your app.

 <br>